Olson Lab Research Page

 Research.jpg

 In my lab we are interested in the evolution of morphological diversity.
-Even the most cursory view of the living world reveals a remarkable diversity of shapes, sizes, and lifestyles.
+The living world bustles with a remarkable diversity of shapes, sizes, and lifestyles.
 Where did this diversity come from?
-What makes populations move from one part of morphospace, such at the one at right, to another?
-Natural selection is the most commonly cited cause, and the changes between morphologies are often explained by adaptive evolution.
+What makes populations move from one part of morphospace, such as the one at right, to another?
+Natural selection surely plays an important role, with changes between morphologies are being the results of adaptive evolution.
 At the same time, it is necessary to understand how the possibilities of ontogenetic systems permit or impede the formation of certain morphologies, and how evolutionary alterations in ontogeny permit movement through morphospace.

-In my laboratory, we are employing a comparative strategy to examine the causes of the relationship between organismal form and function.
-This approach allows us to examine questions such as: Can organisms be partitioned into "traits" in a biologically justified way?
+In my laboratory, we use a comparative approach to examine the causes of the relationship between organismal form and function.
+This strategy allows us to examine questions such as: Can organisms be partitioned into "traits" in a biologically justified way?
 Are modules biologically real organismal subunits?
 How does organismal form and function covary across environments and why?
 To what extent do patterns of covariation between traits channel morphological evolution at the interspecific level?

 Because of their simple structure and because they can’t run away, we like to work on clades of woody plants of extraordinary morphological diversity.
 These systems include Moringa (Moringaceae), the simaruba clade of Bursera (Burseraceae), the Mexican clade of Manihot (Euphorbiaceae), and the Beaucarnea- Calibanus clade of Nolinaceae.